Historic Resources

 In addition to the City of Lawrence’s Historic Preservation Ordinance, the State of Kansas has adopted the Kansas Historic Preservation Act (K.S.A.
 75-2715 – 75-2725) which provides for the protection of properties listed on the Register of Historic Kansas Places and the National Register of Historic Places.
 Currently, the City of Lawrence has entered into an agreement with the State Historic Preservation Officer for the HRC to conduct reviews required by this statute in Lawrence.

-The City of Lawrence has developed an interactive map which identifies all historic properties and environs.
+The City of Lawrence has developed an interactive map which identifies all historic properties and context areas.

 Landmark Designation